GoogleChrome/lighthouse-ci/docs/getting-started.md

 ?
 Where is the project's code hosted? https://github.com/GoogleChrome/lighthouse-ci

 Created project My Favorite Project (XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX)!
-Use token XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX to connect.
+Use build token XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX to connect.
 ```

-Add your token to your CI with the environment variable `LHCI_TOKEN`.
+Add your build token to your CI configuration file.
 Alternatively, you can pass it to `upload` with the `--token` flag:

 ```
 lhci autorun --upload.serverBaseUrl="https://your-lhci-server-url.example.com" --upload.token="$LHCI_SERVER_TOKEN"
 ```

-This token is only semi-secret in `0.3.x`.
+This token is not really secret in `0.3.x`.
 Anyone with HTTP access to the server will already be able to view and create data as it is unauthenticated.

 **NOTE:** If you run a matrix of environments in your tests, make sure you only run `lhci autorun` _ONCE_ per build.
 The Lighthouse CI server will only accept a single upload per hash and future attempts to upload data for that hash will be rejected.